pySRURGS/residency_match/README.md

 optional arguments:
   -h, --help            show this help message and exit -n_interviews_per_spot N_INTERVIEWS_PER_SPOT
-                        the number of interviews for each residency spot (default: 10) -n_spec_per_applicant N_SPEC_PER_APPLICANT
+                        The number of interviews for each residency spot.
+                        (default: 10)
+  -n_spec_per_applicant N_SPEC_PER_APPLICANT
-                        the number of specialties to which applicants apply (default: 2) -denominator_variance_specialty_choice DENOMINATOR_VARIANCE_SPECIALTY_CHOICE
+                        The number of specialties to which applicants apply.
+                        (default: 2)
+  -specialty_choice_stddev_multiplier SPECIALTY_CHOICE_STDDEV_MULTIPLIER
-                        a value which determines variability in applicants' specialty choice. smaller values mean more variance.
+                        A number value which determines variability in applicants' specialty choice.
+Larger values mean more variability. (default: 5) -n_runs N_RUNS        The number of repetitions in this set of simulations.
-                        (default: 0.2)
+                        (default: 10)
-  -n_runs N_RUNS        the number of repetitions in this set of simulations
 ```

 ## Community